Planning a trip to Italy can go one of two ways.

 We could not find more affordable flights than those coming into Venice; in fact, they were such a bargain it was cheaper for us all to fly back from Croatia to Venice and drive to Paris rather than fly directly to the capital.

-Use Skyscanner to find the best dates and prices but do not overlook the airport in Venice.
+Use Google flights to find the best dates and prices but do not overlook the airport in Venice.
 It will no doubt be the cheapest option.

 Italy Tip #10 Don’t Be Scared To Explore